 GCSE Dance shows a prospective employer, school or college that you are a well-rounded individual with a wide variety of interests, who is able to work co-operatively and sensitively as part of a team.
-You will prove yourself to be a creative thinker and this qualification might lead you into studying A Level Dance.
+You will prove yourself to be a creative and critical thinker and this qualification might lead you into studying A Level Dance or alternative Dance courses.

-For more information speak to Ms Eyley
+For more information please speak to Mrs Illersic